trust-net/dag-documentation/README.md

 ### Problem Scenarios
 * P1 receives T(N)-2 from P2 (via network)
     * P1 already has a later transaction T(N+1)
-    * what does consensus protocol decides?
-(Stale Transaction)
+    * How does DAG protocol handle this stale n/w transaction?
 * P2 receives T(N)-1 from peer 1 (via network)
     * P2 already has another transaction for same sequence T(N)-2
-    * what does consensus protocol decides?
-(Duplicate Transaction)
+    * How does DAG protocol handle this duplicate n/w transaction?
 * P3 receives T(N+1) from P1 (via network)
     * P3 does not have the preceding transaction T(N)-1 from submitter
-    * what does consensus protocol decides?
-(Out of Seq Transaction)
+    * How does DAG protocol handle this out of seq n/w transaction?
 * P4 receives T(N+1) from P1 (via network)
     * P4 has T(N)-2 as preceding transaction, that is not parent of T(N+1)
-    * what does consensus protocol decides?
-(Orphan Transaction)
+    * How does DAG protocol hanlde this orphan n/w transaction?

 > In all of the above scenarios, rolling back a shard DAG recorded transaction is not an option (there may be other valid submitted transactions from other submitters that are descendants to contentious transaction).